Saving Killbuck Swamp

 The Arc of Appalachia is working in tight partnership with Killbuck Watershed Land Trust (KWLT) to save Killbuck Swamp.
 Over the past two decades, the Arc has created a 7000+ acre nature preserve system across southern Appalachian Ohio in over 20 locations.
 Arc preserves serve as a refuge for 86 rare and endangered state-listed plant species and several rare birds and mammals, as well as providing Forest School educational courses and over 50 miles of hiking trails for the public.
 In regard to Killbuck Swamp, the Arc has taken primary responsibility for raising the funds for site acquisition and visitor service development.
 A Clean Ohio grant has already been approved for the project, bringing in substantial awards that are already accounted for in the Progress Bar balance (shown right).
 We now seek funds from the general public to bring the project to completion.
 If successful, this won’t be the end of our wildlands preservation work in the Killbuck.

 Killbuck Watershed Land Trust manages 10,000 acres of conservation easements and two nature preserves in the multi-county region containing Killbuck Creek’s watershed.
 KWLT is assuming the primary responsibility for the day-by-day management of the new preserve and is seeking funding for Killbuck Swamp’s long-term stewardship.
-Click on the logo (left) to support KWLT and help build their Killbuck Swamp Stewardship Fund to sustainable levels.
+Click here to support KWLT and help build their Killbuck Swamp Stewardship Fund to sustainable levels.
 The preserve will be co-owned by both the Arc and KWLT and will be protected with strong and enduring natural area covenants.

 Site of State-wide Significance.
 Wetland ecosystems are credited with being the most biologically productive communities in the world.
 They act as important filtration systems for floodwaters, greatly enhancing the water quality of the watersheds they serve.
 There is no better wildlands preservation investment we can make in biodiversity and water quality protection than the buying of wetlands.